History of autism: Establishment of new organizations

+Formal recognition (1978–1993)

+Autism became recognized as a developmental disorder distinct from schizophrenia for the first time by a major psychiatric body, the WHO, in 1978.
+This and the APA's adoption of a similar definition in 1980, was a major milestone in enabling research into autism.
+Public awareness of autism greatly increased with the release of the movie Rain Man.
+Asperger's work became known to a wider audience, thanks in part to new publications by Lorna Wing.
+Stronger self-advocacy by autistic people laid the foundations of the neurodiversity movement.

+ICD-9

 The international medical condition classification system, the ICD, greatly changed the way it categorised autism-related conditions in 1978, with the release of the ICD-9.
 "Infantile autism" (299.0) was now recognised as a condition, with separate sub-categories for it having a "current or active state" or "residual state".
 Its definition of this condition was based on the criteria devised by Mildred Creak for "childhood schizophrenia" in the early 1960s.

 In the category of "disturbance of emotions specific to childhood and adolescence", the ICD now included "sensitivity, shyness and social withdrawal disorder" (313.2), which included the subcategories "shyness disorder of childhood", "introverted disorder of childhood" and "elective mutism".
 "Schizoid personality disorder" (301.2) now had two varieties, a general one, and "introverted personality".

-Considering the wide difference of autistic traits in different people, Wing and Judith Gould coined the term autism spectrum in their 1979 paper Severe impairments of social interaction and associated abnormalities in children: epidemiology and classification.

-The "developmental, individual-difference, relationship-based model" (DIR) of autism diagnosis and treatment was developed by American psychiatrist Stanley Greenspan in 1979.
-This was later further developed into the Floortime program.

-The opioid excess theory hypothesis of autism was first proposed by Jaak Panksepp in a 1979 paper.

-Hans Asperger gave a lecture in Fribourg in 1977, of which a translation in English titled "Problems of Infantile Autism" was published in 1979.